-The endocrine system consists of a number of organs (glands) located in different areas of the body which play an important part in the proper functioning of the animal.
-The organs produce special compounds called hormones, which, in turn, target particular systems or organs, and the way that they function.
+The endocrine system consists of a number of organs and major glands located in different areas of the body which play an important role in the proper functioning of the animal.
+The glands produce special compounds called hormones, which in turn, target particular systems or organs, and the way that they function.
 These glands are called endocrine glands because they do not have an opening to discharge their secretions but discharge them directly into the blood stream.
-They are then carried to their target systems and organs to carry out their task.
-In many cases different hormones operating together regulate particular functions.
-When these get out of balance, the bird’s body cannot function properly and hence performance will suffer, in some cases even to death.
+The hormones are then carried to their target systems and organs to carry out their task.
+In many cases, different hormones operate together to regulate a particular function.
+When these get out of balance, the bird’s body cannot function properly and hence performance will suffer, in some cases an imbalance can even lead to death.

 The pituitary gland is often called the master gland because many of the compounds it produces target other similar glands to trigger them to produce their compounds that, in turn, influence the functioning of a particular system or organ.
 Thus, it can be said it is a controlling gland.

 The pituitary gland is a pea-sized gland located at the base of the brain and is well protected by the surrounding skull bones.
 It consists of two parts:

 The anterior pituitary gland is stimulated by special releasing factors from the hypothalamus of the brain to produce and release a number of hormones.
 These include: